 - Their experience – The background check with their previous employers can reveal whether the employee can be trusted with sensitive information.
 A sour experience with a previous employer can be acceptable only if it is not repetitive.
 You can check whether the employee has tried to cause harm to their previous employer digitally or physically.

-Prepare reliable hardware and software
+Reliable hardware and software

 If the employee is working remotely, it is advisable to send them hardware loaded with the required software and applications.
 If the employee chooses to use their own hardware, it must be checked for possible malware.